 However, the color and gender of your new cat could be to blame.
 I conducted a small, yet preliminary clinical study that identified a strong correlation of moderate to severe allergy symptoms with darker colored cats in a sensitive population of cat owners.

 Additionally, I found that female cats produce less pet allergen than male cats.

 Avoidance is the primary treatment, though this is not a popular choice for many pet lovers.
 Certainly portable HEPA air filtration and/or HEPA pleated filters in a home ventilation system (HVAC) can help to reduce the level of airborne pet allergens.
 Additionally, an allergist can review your options if you have direct exposure to a home pet.
 These include environmental modification, medications and of course allergy injections, which serve to increase your tolerance to the cat allergens in your home.

-Dr. Clifford Bassett, an allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (www.nyc-allergist.com).
-A fellow of the American College and Academy of Allergy, Asthma and Immunology, he is also on the faculty of NYU School of Medicine and Long Island College Hospital/SUNY.Note: This column is meant as general guidance and not as diagnosis or treatment of individual patient conditions.
+Dr. Clifford Bassett, an allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (www.allergyreliefnyc.com ; Twitter @allergyreliefny ).
+He is also on the faculty of NYU School of Medicine and Cornell University Medical College in New York City.Note: This column is meant as general guidance and not as diagnosis or treatment of individual patient conditions.
 For such specific medical advice, please visit an allergist or pulmonologist.